Dr G. Bosse

-Dr Giselle Bosse is Associate Professor in EU External Relations, Jean Monnet Chair and Vice Dean Education at the Faculty of Arts and Social Sciences, Maastricht University.
+Dr Giselle Bosse is Associate Professor in EU External Relations and Jean Monnet Chair at the Faculty of Arts and Social Sciences, Maastricht University.

-Her research focuses on EU policies in the post-Soviet area, the European Neighbourhood Policy and the Eastern Partnership, with a particular emphasis on the promotion and implementation of human rights norms, democracy and the rule of law.
-Her work also examines the influence of non-state actors on EU foreign policy, and the legitimacy of EU sanction regimes and military missions through the lenses of critical theory.
+Her research focuses on EU policies in the post-Soviet area, the European Neighbourhood Policy and the Eastern Partnership, with a particular emphasis on Belarus and Ukraine, and EU-Russia relations.
+Bosse's work also examines the influence of non-state actors on EU foreign policy, and the legitimacy of EU sanction regimes and military missions through the lenses of critical theory.

 Bosse has published her research inter alia in the Journal of Common Market Studies, Geopolitics, Europe-Asia Studies, Cooperation and Conflict and with Manchester University Press.
 She frequently presents her work at leading think tanks in Europe, and has contributed to several commissioned studies for EU institutions.
 She regularly appears as an expert commentator in the media, including Euronews, Deutsche Welle, AFP, Libération or L1 Limburg.

 She is co-director of the Centre for European Research in Maastricht (CERiM) and founder and coordinator of the Research Colloquium on ‘The Politics and Governance of Administrative Reform in Central and Eastern Europe’, hosted and funded by the Netherlands Institute of Governance (NIG) (with Dr Veronica Junjan, University of Twente).
 Bosse is also visiting professor at the College of Europe (Bruges) and at the Diplomatic School of Armenia (Yerevan).